Chair of Particle Physics and its Simulation

-To study the Standard Model, we investigate one of the rarest but most important processes at the Large Hadron Collider (LHC) at CERN, the scattering of W and Z-particles from one another.
+We are studying some of the rarest but most important processes at CERN's Large Hadron Collider (LHC), the scattering of W and Z particles off each other.

-Find out more on our Research page and in this ATLAS Blog.
+More about this on the Research page and in this ATLAS blog

 Theoretical simulation of LHC collisions with Sherpa